Should You Peel Zucchini for Zucchini Bread?

 3. More Prep Time: Peeling zucchini adds an extra step to the preparation process, which may be unnecessary if you’re looking for a quick and easy recipe.

-When Should You Peel Zucchini?
+When Should You Peel Zucchini for Zucchini Bread

 In most cases, peeling zucchini for zucchini bread is a matter of personal preference.
 However, there are a few situations where peeling might be recommended: